History of swimwear: 1980s

 In 1985, Gernreich unveiled the lesser known pubikini, a bathing suit meant to expose pubic hair.
-The pubikini is a small piece of fabric that hugs the hips and buttocks but leaves the pubic region exposed, described as a tiny V-shaped fabric strip and a piece de resistance totally freeing the human body.
-It featured a thong-style bottom while the front was a tiny V-shaped strip of fabric that dipped below the woman's mons pubis, exposing her pubic hair and portions of her vulva.
+The pubikini is a small piece of fabric that hugs the hips and buttocks but leaves the pubic region exposed, described as a tiny V-shaped fabric strip and a pièce de résistance totally freeing the human body.
+It featured a thong-style bottom while the front was a tiny V-shaped strip of fabric that dipped below the woman's mons pubis, exposing her pubic hair.
 This was his last design, four weeks before his death.

 1990s

 Tankini and the concept of mix-and-match swimwears were the two major innovations in that genre in the late 1990s.
 Designer Anne Cole, the US swimwear mogul, was the originator of this style.
 Hailed as the first major innovation in women's swimsuit design in several decades, the two-piece tankini blended the freedom of a bikini with the more modest coverage of a one-piece bathing suit, and quickly captured nearly a third of the swimwear market.
 Aimed at closing a gap in the swimwear market, the popularity of tankini largely came from Cole's tapping into women's anxieties about swimwear.
 In the years following its introduction tankinis diversified in style and range, adding other big name designers such as Ralph Lauren, Donna Karan, Nautica, and Calvin Klein.

 For men, longer and baggier shorts became popular in this era, with the hems often reaching to the knees.
 Often called boardshorts and swim trunks, these were worn lower on the hips than regular shorts.